acarlyle/acarlyle.github.io/_posts/2017-04-27-enter-bork.md

 ---
 ![zorkSp00k.png]({{site.baseurl}}/img/zorkSp00k.png)

-## A demake of Zork that functions as a simple text adventure game engine.
+## A simple text adventure game engine that runs demakes of Zork.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.